mpetri/ans-large-alphabet/README.md

 run the following scripts to download and generate the data used in the paper:

-1. `bash ./scripts/generate_data.sh` will generate the synthetic datasets into ./data/
+1. `bash ./scripts/download_data.sh` will download the "real world" datasets into ./data/
-2. `bash ./scripts/download_data.sh` will download the remaining "real world" datasets into ./data/
+2. `bash ./scripts/generate_data.sh` will generate the synthetic datasets into ./data/ and setup the directory structure to run all experiments

 Running Experiments